asdf1011/bdec/docs/source/tutorial.rst

 section about the on disk format.
 Finding the section on the header (the first part of the file) is an excellent place to start.

-In this tutorial we will write a rudimentary `png`_ file format specification (a common image file format).

 .. _png: http://www.libpng.org/pub/png/spec/1.1/PNG-Contents.html
 .. _wotsit: http://www.wotsit.org